-Distracted Driving: According to distraction.org, "In 2014, 3,179 people were killed, and 431,000 were injured in motor vehicle crashes involving distracted drivers."
+Distracted Driving: According to distraction.gov, "In 2014, 3,179 people were killed, and 431,000 were injured in motor vehicle crashes involving distracted drivers."
 With so many potential distractions facing drivers, it is little wonder why distracted driving-related deaths are so prevalent.
 In fact, by definition, ALL of the following actions can legally constitute "distracted driving":

 It is your responsibility as a motorist to actively avoid distractions while driving, maintaining your focus on the road ahead of you.
 If, as a result of a distraction, your driving leads to an accident resulting in the death of another motorist or passenger, you could very likely incur a jail sentence for vehicular manslaughter, as well as being held liable for the financial expenses of the victim(s).
 Don't forget, this can all be avoided by keeping your eyes on the road !